TREATMENT OF DEVIATED NOSE

 DEVELOPMENTAL ERRORS

-Nasal septum is formed by the tectoseptal process which descends to meet the two halves of developing palate in the midline
+“The tectoseptal process forms the nasal septum as it descends to meet the two halves of the developing palate in the midline.”

 Unequal growth between palate and base of skull may cause buckling of nasal septum